benpenguin2/PlanetVulcan.github.io/pages/the-team.md

 ###Audrey Seo
 Audrey Seo is a member of team 9928.
 Although she is a senior at Staples High School, this is her first year in a USFirst program.
 However, her enthusiasm for creating and problem-solving has been life-long.
 From legos and DIY-projects to programming and visual arts, she loves exploring the range of possibilities creativity opens.

 In addition, she is a black belt in Tae Kwon Do, flutist, pianist, oil painter, reader, autodidact, and illustrator.
 She’s taken classes at Staples in computer programming, in the process learning both the Ruby and Processing languages, and looks forward to learning Python and CSS, as well as other languages; however, she also avidly participates in Staples High School’s art programs.
 She is a beginner speedcuber, as well as a the president of three clubs: Staples Nerdfighters, Staples Literary Society, and the Asian Culture Club.

-###Claire Seo - TODO
+###Claire Seo
-Claire Seo is a member of team 9928.
+Claire Seo is a junior at Staples High School and this is her first year on a robotics team.
+She’s excited to be working with Team 9928 this year with outreach and promotion for the team.

+In addition to robotics, Claire enjoys playing violin, singing, and mixing covers.
+She has studied violin for nine years, and for the past two years, she has been under the tutelage of Wendy Sharp.
+In addition, she is a first violin in the Norwalk Youth Symphony’s Principal orchestra as well as the Symphonic orchestra and chamber orchestra at Staples High School.
+She has been singing and self-teaching herself mixing for about a year, and is excited to learn animation.

 ##Mentors